sohale/sohale.github.io/pages/reinvented.md

 * Schopenhauer's worls as R & W

 ## Physics

-* Link between Information theory & Physics
+### Link between Information theory & Physics

-* "Quantum Asymmetric Cloning Machines" (published paper in PLA)
+### "Quantum Asymmetric Cloning Machines"
+(published paper in PLA)

+### "Physics as Information Processing"
+* Following my work in Quantu Ifnoamtion THeory ("Quantum Asymmetric Cloning Machines"), I got GIL.
+Based on the GIL, I found out that certain insights about information also hold in cold physics.
+This led me to the idea of "physics" (quantum, classical, cosmological, etc) being about signalling and infomation.
+(I also knew Special Relativity since age ~13 )
+It, too, was about signalling and "bounds on infomration travel in fabrics of the universe" (this is how I put it).
-* "Physics as Information Processing" (rediscovery) ( book title to be written)
+* "Physics as Information Processing"
+    * (rediscovery) ( book title to be written)
+    * I later found an existing book, which was considered niche.
+But it is turning into mainstream.
+* that is, the Information nature of physics and Physics laws
+* in mainstream phsyics it is about the "Quantum Information" explanations of phsyics
+    * (recently I realised this is a movement in physics and many physicists are converting )
+    * QI-nature of physical laws

 ### Chemistry:
 #### Discovered